Manufactured Housing Changes

 Beginning March 1, 2016, the NFRC fenestration product certification cycle will change from a 4 year cycle to a 5 year cycle.
 On October 30, 2015, the NFRC Board of Directors approved extending the NFRC certification cycle and with careful consideration, decided that the change would not be retroactive.
 This only applies to products certified or recertified on or after March 1, 2016.
-The timeline for this implementation will allow NFRC the time needed to update and test the Certified Products Directory and the Attachments Directory to accomodate the changes.
+The timeline for this implementation will allow NFRC the time needed to update and test the Certified Products Directory and the Attachments Directory to accommodate the changes.

 For more information, please refer to the bulletin distributed November 12, 2015.